AI Toolkit

 Mode Selection

 Auto: default, uses multiple models.
 Quick Response: for simple tasks like proofreading.
 Think: for complex analysis like grant proposal review.
-You can also select OpenAI direct under "More" for ChatGPT-quality responses.
+You can also select OpenAI direct under "More" for an alternative model.

 Select Search from the Copilot navigation pane.
 Use natural language to find files across your entire organization: "Find the grant report we submitted to Covenant last quarter" or "Show me Shraga's curriculum outline."
 Search works across emails, files, chats, meetings, and more.